 The Best Gluten Free Flour For Pancakes:

 King Arthur Measure For Measure is my go-to for pancakes.
-As I often recommend, let the pancake batter sit for 15-20 minutes.
+Let the pancake batter sit for 15-20 minutes, as I often recommend.
 This will help make them softer, and it eliminates any potential grittiness.
 Try it in my fluffy Gluten Free Pancakes recipe

 Bob's Red Mill 1:1 and Pillsbury GF are also flour blends I use for pancakes.